📍 161, Sajik-ro, Jongno-gu, Seoul | 서울특별시 종로구 사직로 161

 The Downtown Palace Namsan Course is recommended.
 The tour bus visits 15 locations, including Gyeongbokgung Palace, Insadong, Myeongdong, N Seoul Tower, and Dongdaemun.
 For more details, check out our post, Seoul City Tour Bus.

-• Ticket: 24 USD for adults | 15 USD for children
+- Ticket: 24 USD for adults | 15 USD for children

-• You can board after exchanging your physical ticket at the Gwanghwamun Stop ticket booth.
+- You can board after exchanging your physical ticket at the Gwanghwamun Stop ticket booth.

-• With the pass, you can hop on and off the bus at any time during the day’s circular journey.
+- With the pass, you can hop on and off the bus at any time during the day’s circular journey.

-• Book a Free Walking Tour of Gyeongbokgung Palace and explore this historical gem with a volunteer local guide.
+- Book a Free Walking Tour of Gyeongbokgung Palace and explore this historical gem with a volunteer local guide.
 It’s a fantastic way to dive into the palace’s rich history and culture, all guided by someone who knows it best!

-• There are free expert-guided tours in various languages, including Chinese, English, Japanese, Vietnamese, and Spanish.
+- There are free expert-guided tours in various languages, including Chinese, English, Japanese, Vietnamese, and Spanish.
 The tour lasts around 1 hour and 30 minutes and begins in front of the Gyeongbokgung Palace Information Center inside the Heungnyemun Gate.
 You can check the schedule above and arrive 30 minutes earlier to apply.

-• When you visit wearing a hanbok, you will get stunning images and free entrance.
-Check out our hanbok renting guide
+- When you visit wearing a hanbok, you will get stunning images and free entrance.
+Check out our hanbok renting guide.

-• The changing of the Palace Guard Ceremony takes place in the square within Gwanghwamun Gate at 10:00 AM and 2:00 PM.
+- The changing of the Palace Guard Ceremony takes place in the square within Gwanghwamun Gate at 10:00 AM and 2:00 PM.

-• The Gate Guard Duty Performance happens at 11:00 AM and 1:00 PM outside the Gwanghwamun Gate.
+- The Gate Guard Duty Performance happens at 11:00 AM and 1:00 PM outside the Gwanghwamun Gate.

-• The Royal Palace Pass: If you plan to visit multiple palaces in Seoul, you should buy this pass.
+- The Royal Palace Pass: If you plan to visit multiple palaces in Seoul, you should buy this pass.
 The Royal Palace Pass is KRW 10,000 ($7.6) and is valid for three months after purchase.
 With the pass, you can visit Gyeongbokgung, Changdeokgung, Changgyeonggung, Deoksugung, and Jongmyo Shrine.

-• Otherwise, you can make it easy with the Go City Seoul Explorer Pass, Discover Seoul Pass, or Klook Seoul Pass.
+- Otherwise, you can make it easy with the Go City Seoul Explorer Pass, Discover Seoul Pass, or Klook Seoul Pass.
 These passes include access to Hanbok rentals near royal palaces, Lotte World, Folk Village, N Seoul Tower, Cookin’ Nanta Show, Everland Shuttle, DMZ Tour, Nami Island, Han River Cruise, Seoul Land, Dynamic Maze, Alive Museum, and even a Seoul Pub Crawl in Hongdae.

 About Gyeongbokgung Palace

-Things to see in Gyeongbokgung Palace
+What to see in Gyeongbokgung Palace?

 Gwanghwamun is the main gate of the Palace.
 At the front, there’s a statue of Haitai, a mythical creature believed to protect the city.
 The Changing of the Guards Ceremony, echoing Joseon Dynasty traditions, occurs twice daily (10 a.m. and 2 p.m., except Tuesdays) at the square inside Gwanghwamun.
 This reenactment, featuring authentic costumes and props, offers a rare glimpse into Korea’s royal past.

 If you miss the ceremony, catch the Gate Guard Duty Performance at 11 a.m. and 1 p.m. outside Gwanghwamun gate.
 Though briefer, it showcases guards in traditional attire, providing a captivating snapshot of Korean cultural heritage.
-Both events offer immersive experiences, making Gyeongbokgung Palace an essential stop for those seeking a rich connection to history.

 Hyangwonjeong Pavilion